-- a.
-The Dispute Resolution Committee shall set a time and place for a hearing of said dispute within five (5) business days of its appointment. - b.
-The parties to the dispute shall receive notice at least seven (7) business days prior to the hearing, unless exigent circumstances warrant less notice.
-Such hearing may be conducted with all participants appearing in person or virtually, at the discretion of the Chair. - c.
-The Dispute Resolution Committee shall issue its decision within five (5) days of the close of the hearing, and a written copy of such decision shall be filed with the State Central Committee, and provided to each party to the dispute. - d.
-When exigent circumstances arise, the State Chair shall have the authority to modify the time requirements set forth in this Article.
+- B. A Dispute Resolution Committee shall be composed of no less than three (3) nor more than five (5) members of the State Central Committee, appointed by the chairperson thereof, none of whom shall represent the district or districts concerned.
+The decision of the committee shall be conclusive and binding upon all parties. - C. The committee shall be appointed no later than five (5) business days after the State Chair receives a written request for the resolution of a dispute pursuant to this article.
+The committee shall set a time and place for a hearing of said dispute within five (5) business days of its appointment.
+The parties to the dispute shall receive notice at least seven (7) business days prior to the hearing unless exigent circumstances warrant less notice.
+The Committee shall issue its decision within five (5) days of the close of the hearing, and a written copy of such decision shall be filed with the State Central Committee and provided to each party to the dispute.
+However, when exigent circumstances arise, the State Chairman shall have the authority to modify these requirements.